willfid/microsoft-graph-docs/api-reference/beta/api/message_get.md

 For example, you can get a message and expand all the [mention](../resources/mention.md) instances in the message.

-You can use the `$value` parameter to [get the MIME headers of a message](../../../concepts/outlook-get-mime-headers.md).
+You can use the `$value` parameter to [get the MIME content of a message](../../../concepts/outlook-get-mime-message.md).

 Since the **message** resource supports [extensions](../../../concepts/extensibility_overview.md), you can also use the `GET` operation to get custom properties and extension data in a **message** instance.